OTRI-Unipd/OTRI/STYLE-GUIDE.md

 #### 1.2.1 Symbols and Srings
 - Strings should be declared within double quotes (")
+- Documentation should use three consecutive single quotes (')

+#### 1.2.2 Spaces
+- When listing things, always keep the comma attached to the left word and leave a space right after the comma `my_method(always, leave, a, single, space)`
+- No spaces between parameters' names and their assigned value when calling a method `my_method(one="one", two="two")`

 ### 1.3 Documentation
 Documentation is made using three consecutive single quote marks (''') one indentation in from the declaration it's documenting.